danielschuster-muc/potter-db/frontend/README.md

 To contribute to our Website, follow these simple steps:

-### 1. Clone the repository and change directory to the frontend folder (make clone from the new-website branch)
+### 1. Clone the repository and change directory to the frontend folder (make sure to clone from the new-website branch)

 ```shell
 git clone -b new-website git@github.com:danielschuster-muc/potter-db.git